-404 or 410 status Errors are for specific pages that do no longer exist.
-However, 410 is for pages that are gone, and you probably don't intend to recreate them.
-On the other hand, 404 error pages are for not found pages.
+In programming, sometimes you can face different types of errors in your codes.
+Some common errors that usually occur are the famous 404 and 410 Errors.
+Thus, it is very important to understant the difference between these two Errors.
+In this article, we are going to expantiate more on these Errors.404 and 410 status Errors are to specify that a page does no longer exists.
+However, 410 is for pages that you deleted, and do not intend to recreate them.
+On the other hand, you can use 404 to specify that a page is not available.
+In the latter, it could be a typo mistake or a page that you intend to recreate later.
 The purpose of this article is to discuss how Search Engines treat both error status.
 We will also see how you can configure them on your website.
 Finally, we will talk about the advantages of using one compared to the other.

 What is the 410 Error page and how to set up?

-In the code above, /path/to/folder/ represent that folder or absolute URL that you permanently deleted.
-For example, if you removed the page website-development, that is like https://www.prositeweb.ca/website-development, you can replace the /path/to/folder/ by /website-development.
+In the code above, "/path/to/folder/" represent that folder or absolute URL that you permanently deleted.
+For example, if you removed the page website-development, which is like https://www.prositeweb.ca/website-development, you can replace the /path/to/folder/ by /website-development.
 Moreover, the "default" in the second line will display the following message:

-The requested resource /website-developmentis no longer available on this server, and there is no forwarding address.
+Gone The requested resource /website-development is no longer available on this server, and there is no forwarding address.
 Please remove all references to this resource.

-What is the 404 Error page and how to set up?
+What is the 404 Error page and how to set it up?

 How do Search Engines like Google handle 404 or 410 pages?

 If you intend to delete a page permanently, you can use the 410 Error page.
 That can reduce a little bit the number of the crawl of those pages.
-But for pages that you delete temporary, 404 is probably better.Thanks for reading.
-If you have questions, or you need help to set up your 410 error page, please, contact us.
+But for pages that you delete temporary, 404 is probably better.Thanks for reading this article.
+If you have questions or you need help to set up your 410 error page, please, contact us.